toyamarinyon/cloudflare-pages-plugin-trpc/README.md

 export const onRequest: PagesFunction = tRPCPlugin({ router });
 ```

+More practical code deployed to the [demo site](https://cloudflare-pages-plugin-trpc.pages.dev) can be found in the [/examples](https://github.com/toyamarinyon/cloudflare-pages-plugin-trpc/tree/main/examples) folder.

 ## What is tRPC ?

 tRPC is library that allows End-to-end typesafe APIs made easy.
 There are many resource to explain tRPC concept, history and what it try to resolve, but I highly recommend that you try to [quick demo](https://sat0shi.dev/posts/trpc-hands-on) first.

 Of course, you can see tRPC document on [trpc.io](https://trpc.io/).

-## Why this plugin provide as individual package ?
+# Why this plugin provide as individual package ?

-I've sometimes contributed tRPC, and I also created a [pull request](https://github.com/trpc/trpc/pull/1882) that this plugin into tRPC package.

-I discussed @KATT who creator of tRPC and @sachinraja who maintainer of tRPC, and result, it's prefer to provide as individual package.
+I've sometimes contributed tRPC, so I also created a [pull request](https://github.com/trpc/trpc/pull/1882) that this plugin into tRPC package, and I discussed @KATT who creator of tRPC and @sachinraja who maintainer of tRPC, and result, it's prefer to provide as individual package.

 So, I'll continue to actively follow and maintain tRPC updates.

-## Road map
+# Road map

-### High
+## High

 - Write documents